-While it's hard to beat cooking and serving whole lobsters, it's less expensive and simpler to cook and eat lobster tails.
+While it's hard to beat cooking and serving whole lobsters, it's less expensive and simpler to choose lobster tails, instead.
 Most lobster tails you'll find are from spiny lobsters, which have no claws and meatier tails than Maine lobsters.
 They are generally marketed as rock lobster tails and come fresh or frozen.
 Plan on one (about 8-ounce) tail per person.

 Here's how to cook a whole lobster (not just the tail).